ENDING YOUR IPP LICENCE

 How likely am I to get my licence ended?

 That really depends on your situation.
-Hundreds of people are eligible to apply, but only 45 have, and 26 of them were successful (by April 2022).
+Hundreds of people are eligible to apply, so far 121 have, and 72 of them were successful (by September 2022).
 Things that are likely to help your case are:

 No recalls, breaches or further offences.